 I don’t know if it’s our Saskatchewan roots, our shared passion for gravity sports and photography, or something else entirely, but after chatting with Ricky it was like I found a long-lost friend.
 I’d like to take this opportunity to thank Ricky for his time and for allowing us a glimpse into his adventurous life.
 To stay up to date with the latest from Ricky Forbes please follow him on Facebook, Twitter, and Instagram.
 You can also check-out his website for even more stunning content.

 About this column:

 Wild Jobs is a running series that focuses on people in outdoor-related professions.
 It provides a brief snapshot of their career and the duties that it entails.
-Please see my previous post, Wild Jobs Part Fifteen: Mountain Sports Photographer to learn more.
+Please see my previous post, Wild Jobs Part Fourteen: Mountain Sports Photographer to learn more.